Robust Aggregation for Federated Learning: Introduction

 \section{Introduction}

-The explosion of rich, decentralized user data from the growing use of smartphones, wearables and edge devices has led to a massive resurgence of interest in the classical field of distributed optimization~\citep{bertsekas1989parallel}.
-While this data has the potential to power the next generation of machine learning and data analytics, it also comes with a responsibility to safeguard the privacy of sensitive user data.
+Federated learning is a key paradigm for machine learning and analytics on mobile, wearable and edge devices~\cite{mcmahan2017communication,kairouz2019flsurvey} over wireless networks of 5G and beyond as well as edge networks and the internet of things.
+The paradigm has found widespread applications ranging from mobile apps deployed on millions of devices~\citep{yang2018applied,ammad2019federated}, to sensitive healthcare applications~\citep{pantelopoulos2009survey,huang2019patient}.

-Federated learning (FL)~\citep{mcmahan2017communication} has emerged as a leading paradigm in this setting where a large number of devices with privacy-sensitive data collaboratively optimize a machine learning model under the orchestration of a central server, while keeping the data fully decentralized and private.
-The privacy of the data is further bolstered by {\em secure aggregation}, which requires that the server cannot inspect individual contributions of devices but can only access an aggregate.
-Its applications range from mobile apps~\citep{yang2018applied,ammad2019federated} to healthcare~\citep{pantelopoulos2009survey,huang2019patient}.
+In federated learning, a number of devices with privacy-sensitive data collaboratively optimize a machine learning model under the orchestration of a central server, while keeping the data fully decentralized and private.
+Recent work has looked beyond supervised learning to domains such as data analytics but also semi-, self- and un-supervised learning, transfer learning, meta learning, and reinforcement learning~\cite{kairouz2019flsurvey,ren2019federated,lin2020collaborative,zhuang2021collaborative}.

-In existing approaches, a {\em secure average oracle}~\citep{bonawitz2017practical} is used to aggregate individual device updates as an element-wise mean, which is susceptible to corrupted updates~\cite{maronna:etal:2006}.
-Robustness to corrupted updates is a desirable property in general for distributed optimization and in particular for federated optimization.
-Corrupted updates could be caused, among other reasons, by a malfunction in low-cost hardware on mobile devices, corrupted data or adversaries.
-However, we set aside here the problem of inferring the causes of corrupted updates.
-The design of an aggregation oracle which is more robust than the regular one is further complicated by privacy constraints, which require that individual updates cannot be inspected.
-Therefore, we investigate secure robust aggregation oracles which can be easily implemented using calls to a regular (i.e., non-robust) secure average oracle, relying upon its built-in privacy guarantees.

-The approach we present is more attractive than designing from scratch a new secure aggregation oracle which is robust because a practical implementation of the latter at scale would require an immense engineering effort~\citep[e.g.,][]{bonawitz2019towards} while the proposed approach can leverage existing infrastructure with little engineering overhead.
-Furthermore, it is unclear if the latter, as a nonlinear aggregate, can even be implemented efficiently in terms of communication cost.
-Indeed, the technique which underlies secure aggregation, namely secure multiparty computation, is most efficient in general for linear functions such as the weighted mean~\citep[e.g.,][]{evans2018pragmatic}.
-Thus, the proposed approach provides robustness to static and adaptive data corruption, as well as update corruption where the devices participate faithfully in the aggregation loop.